Florida Nursing Home Abuse Lawyer

 Nursing homes that are found to be in violation of state laws may also have to pay the consequences.
 Typically, if a nursing home is found to be in fault of nursing home abuse or neglect yet fails to remedy the situation, it can potentially face extensive civil charges and permanent closing of the facilities.

 If you feel your loved one has been a victim of Florida nursing home abuse, it is imperative to immediately report the violation.
 According to Florida Statute 492.296, nursing home negligence and abuse must be reported within two years of the incident or within two years from the time that the incident was discovered.
 An experienced Florida nursing home abuse lawyer will be able to help you get the process rolling and will be able to explain your rights to you.

-If you have a loved that you feel has had their legal rights violated, we recommend contacting the award-winning Florida nursing home abuse law firm of McIver Brown.
-Each attorney at the McIver Brown Law Firm has extensive knowledge regarding the nursing home abuse laws in Florida, and will fight to ensure that your loved one receives proper care, and that you and your family get the justice and financial compensation that you deserve.
+If you have a loved that you feel has had their legal rights violated, contact a nursing home abuse lawyer.
+Each lawyer has extensive knowledge regarding the nursing home abuse laws in Florida, and will fight to ensure that your loved one receives proper care, and that you and your family get the justice and financial compensation that you deserve.